ony-boom/mms/README.md

 ## Roadmap

+- [ ] Improve the way the client handle playback and loading the playlist (currently verry bad)
 - [ ] Add more advanced music library management features
 - [ ] Optimize server performance for larger music libraries